-fbpx Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumni - STCL Houston
+fbpx Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumnae - STCL Houston

-Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumni
+Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumnae

-Home Law School News Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumni
+Home Law School News Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumnae

 The Alumni Awards are presented annually by the South Texas Law Alumni Association to recognize highly distinguished alumni for extraordinary achievements and contributions to their professions, local communities, and the college.
 Award recipients are selected by the Awards Committees of the Alumni Association Board of Directors.